revgrid/revgrid/etc/revgrid.api.md

     setColumnWidths(columnWidths: ColumnWidth[]): boolean;
     // (undocumented)
     setColumnWidthsByName(columnNameWidths: ColumnNameWidth[]): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration setDragExtent(point: Point): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setFixedColumnCount(n: number): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setFixedRowCount(n: number): void;
     // (undocumented)
     setFormatter(options?: Revgrid.LocalizationOptions): void;
-    setMouseDown(point: Point): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setRowHeight(rowIndex: number, rowHeight: number, subgrid: Subgrid): void;
-    // @internal (undocumented)
-    setScrollingNow(isItNow: boolean): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setState(state: GridProperties): void;
     // (undocumented)
     setValue(x: number, y: number, value: number, subgrid?: Subgrid): void;
     // (undocumented)
     setViewport(columnIndex: number, columnOffset: number, rowIndex: number, _rowOffset: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    //
-    // @internal
-    setVScrollbarContentRange(finish: number): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     //